If you’re looking to understand bitcoin on more than a surface level bitcoiners will you there are two publications that are must-reads.

 Who is the book for?

-I was already onboard with bitcoin before I read the book but it’s help solidify my belief in the system and provided me with a greater narrative for understanding and communicating it to others.
+I was already onboard with bitcoin before I read the book but it’s helped solidify my belief in the system and provided me with a greater narrative for understanding and communicating it to others.
 Bitcoin is a difficult concept to grasp for those who are new to it because it involves a range of disciplines and not least an understanding of economic history and theory.

 While the book doesn’t cover the technical elements of the bitcoin protocol such as the blockchain it will benefit a number of people including: